 Common Misconceptions About Asset Protection Trusts

 One of the most significant misunderstandings is the difference between a trust and a will.
-While both are used in estate planning, they serve distinct purposes and have different implications for inheritance protection.
+While both are used in estate planning, they serve distinct purposes and have very different implications for inheritance protection.

 Trust vs Will